 Luckily, there is a legal proceeding to find it out.
 Ask your contractor to fill out a Form W-9 to know the tax identification number and Certification.
 On the form, the contractor is asked how they set their business for income tax purposes with these options:

 If they work as an LLC, the form asks contractors to show a partnership or corporation.
 If they are a corporation, their business entity is marked as C corporations or S corporations.

-LLCs will get a 1099 form till they are not categorized as S Corps.
-And, the earning of LLC is subjected to self-employment tax.
+LLCs will get a 1099 form till they are not categorized as S corporations.
+And, the earnings of LLC are subjected to self-employment tax.

-Filing for an LLC is just for tax status and may not make more sense to you.
+Filing for an LLC is just for tax status and may not make much sense to you.